Galder (incantation)

 The völvas were pagan priestesses that specialized in chanting galdrs.

-In old Germanic culture, a galdr (lit. 'yell-der'; galdr, galdur, galder; ġealdor, galdor, galder), among other forms in old Germanic languages, refers to a spell or incantation; these were usually performed in combination with certain rites.
+In old Germanic culture, a galder (lit. 'gale-der, yell-der'; ġealdor, galdor, galder; galdr; galdar, galstar), among other forms in old Germanic languages, refers to a spell or incantation; these were usually performed in combination with certain rites.

+During the Middle Ages, the term galder often became synonymous with "witchcraft" and "magic" as a whole.